GoogleCloudPlatform/terraform-sample-tools/tools/magic-modules-tftools/README.md

    }
    ```

    This is required for the `convert2erb` parser to recognize a resource and generate a variable name for the `terraform.yaml` config.
-Otherwise, for that resource no config `terrarform.yaml` variable is created, and that resesource definition will be copied as-is to the `.tf.erb` template file.
+Otherwise, for that resource no config `terrarform.yaml` variable is created, and that resource definition will be copied as-is to the `.tf.erb` template file.

 4. In your Terraform file, after you are finished with local testing, remove any resources for generating unique resource names, such as `random_pet`.
 These resources are unnecessary because Magic Modules automatically generates unique names when testing resources that have the `vars` tag, as follows: